DonaldChung-HK/CodeEntropy/README.md

 | `--soluatom`  | Do solution entropy calculation at united atom level (A heavy atom and its covalently bonded H-atoms for an united atom and represent a bead.).  | Flag, activate when included | Flag |
 | `--solContact`  | Do solute contact calculation.  | Flag, activate when included | Flag |
 #### Example
+You need to clone this repository to download example trajectories.
 ```
 # example 1 DNA
 CodeEntropyPoseidon -f "Example/data/md_A4_dna.tpr" "Example/data/md_A4_dna_xf.trr" -a "C5'" "C4'" "C3'" -l "all" -t 8 --wm --res --uatom --topog 3